reference·32 min read

 Informational only — not legal advice.

-Between early 2025 and May 2026, at least five different tariff programs were collecting duties at the same time - each under a different legal authority, each with different refund implications.
+Between early 2025 and June 2026, at least five different tariff programs were collecting duties at the same time - each under a different legal authority, each with different refund implications.
 The Supreme Court struck down IEEPA tariffs in February 2026.
 CBP then implemented Section 122 one minute later, and the CIT invalidated that Section 122 proclamation on May 7, 2026 with relief limited to importer plaintiffs.
-Section 232, Section 301, and the de minimis suspension remain separate.
+The government appealed, the Federal Circuit entered an administrative stay on May 12, and the CIT denied the government's separate stay request on May 20.
+Through this June 8 review, no new substantive Section 122 merits or refund order changed that posture.
+Section 232, Section 301, Section 201, USMCA, customs enforcement, and the de minimis suspension remain separate.
 If you are trying to figure out what you paid and whether any of it is refundable, the first step is separating which authority applies to each line on your entry.

 What changed (and what did not)